 What is Social Engineering?

-Social engineering is exploiting and manipulating people to give up critical information so an attacker can enter a secure environment.
-It is cross-platform, meaning that it does not matter if a user is on Windows, Linux, Apple OS, Android, or any other operating system.
+Social engineering means exploiting and manipulating people to give up critical information opening up your business up to a major cyberattack.
+Social engineering hacks are also cross-platform issues meaning that it does not matter if a user is on Windows, Linux, Apple OS, Android, or any other operating system.
+Everyone is vulnerable.

 What Happens During a Social Engineering Attack?